-Jodie Henry OAM was Inducted in The Sport Australia Hall of Fame on Thursday, 9th October 2014 as an Athlete Member for her contribution to the sport of swimming.
+Jodie Henry OAM was inducted in the Sport Australia Hall of Fame in 2014 as an Athlete Member for her contribution to the sport of swimming.

 But that week was merely the highpoint of an illustrious career.

 Jodie Henry took up competitive swimming at the relatively late age of 14 but quickly made her mark — winning five medals at the Commonwealth Youth Games less than a year later.